-- To facilitate investigation, measurement, and delineation of the fine laminations, the sediment was subsampled and 135 impregnated with low viscosity epoxy resin following a modified approach of Lamoureux (1994).
+To facilitate investigation, measurement, and delineation of the fine laminations, the sediment was subsampled and impregnated with low-viscosity epoxy resin following a modified approach of Lamoureux (1994).
 The percentage of epoxy to acetone was increased multiple times before fully embedding the sediment.
-Overlapping sediment slabs (7.0 x 3.0 x 1.5 cm) were sampled and placed in an acetone bath for fluid replacement.
-Acetone was exchanged every 12 hours for five days until no water was left in the sediment.
-Following fluid displacement, Spurr's Low Viscosity Embedding Resin was exchanged every 12 hours for three days and left to cure for one day at room temperature followed by one day at 40 °C, one day at 50 °C, - 140 and one day at 60 °C. Slabs were cut at the Northern Arizona University machine shop and sections were sent to Quality Thin Sections in Tucson, AZ, for mounting and polishing.
-Images of the thin sections were taken at 2x and 10x magnification under polarized light with a petrographic polarizing microscope (Carl Zeiss Axiophot) connected to a digital camera (Carl Zeiss Axiocam) and automated stepping stage (PETROG System, Conwy Valley Systems Ltd (CVS), UK).
+Overlapping sediment slabs $(7.0 \text{ cm} \times 3.0 \text{ cm} \times 1.5 \text{ cm})$ were sampled and placed in an acetone bath for fluid replacement.
+Acetone was exchanged every 12 h for 5 d until no water was left in the sediment.
+Following fluid displacement, Spurr's low-viscosity embedding resin was exchanged every 12 h for 3 d and left to cure for 1 d at room temperature followed by 1 d at 40 °C, 1 d at 50 °C, and 1 d at 60 °C. Slabs were cut at the Northern Arizona University machine shop, and sections were sent to Quality Thin Sections in Tucson, AZ, for mounting and polishing.
+Images of the thin sections were taken at $2 \times$ and $10 \times$ magnification under polarized light with a petrographic polarizing microscope (Carl Zeiss Axiophot) connected to a digital camera (Carl Zeiss Axiocam) and automated stepping stage (PET-ROG System, Conwy Valley Systems Ltd, UK).
 Individual images were stitched into a mosaic using the Stitching plugin (Preibisch et al., 2009) in ImageJ.

-145 3.4 Probabilistic varve chronology
+3.4 Probabilistic varve chronology

-An important distinction exists between laminations and varves, as the term "varve" is usually reserved for annually deposited laminations (Zolitschka et al., 2015) that has been demonstrated in various ways including comparing to radiometric data, observing sedimentation through time using sediment traps, and replicating measurements across multiple cores.
-This distinction is especially relevant in this study, because although the well-laminated sections meet the criteria to be considered varved most importantly by their agreement with independent radiometric data, a significant portion of the laminations in Columbine Lake sediment are indistinct and do not meet the typical definition of a varve (e.g., Skilak Lake; Boes et al., 2018).
+An important distinction exists between laminations and varves, as the term "varve" is usually reserved for annually deposited laminations (Zolitschka et al., 2015), which has been demonstrated in various ways including comparing to radiometric data, observing sedimentation through time using sediment traps, and replicating measurements across multiple cores.
+This distinction is especially relevant in this study because although the well-laminated sections meet the criteria to be considered varved, most importantly by their agreement with independent radiometric data, a significant portion of the laminations in Columbine Lake sediment are indistinct and do not meet the typical definition of a varve (e.g., Skilak Lake; Boes et al., 2018).
 The goal of this study, however, is to characterize the probability of the temporal duration of each lamination in a sequence of indistinct and intermittently laminated sediment.
-To make this distinction clear, we use the term "lamination" to refer to what was observed and delineated in the sediments, and the term "varve" to refer to an annually deposited lamination modeled or

-155 simulated by our algorithms.
-Furthermore, as will be described below, the method does not "count" laminations in the traditional sense of an observer counting laminations, the method uses delineations of laminations made by an observer which a model then simulates as a "count".
-To quantify uncertainty, and ultimate estimate prior probabilities, all our algorithms are run in ensemble.
+To make this distinction clear, we use the term "lamination" to refer to what was observed and delineated in the sediments and the term "varve" to refer to an annually deposited lamination modeled or simulated by our algorithms.
+Furthermore, as will be described below, the method does not "count" laminations in the traditional sense of an observer counting laminations; the method uses delineations of laminations made by an observer which a model then simulates as a "count".
+To quantify uncertainty and ultimately estimate prior probabilities, all our algorithms are run in ensemble.
 This means that any given observed lamination may be simulated as a varve in some ensembles and not in others.
-In section 4.6, we argue that the Columbine Lake sequence meets the criteria of a varved sequence, whereas the later the criteria of a varved sequence.

-160 probability of any given lamination being annual is always < 1.
+In Sect.
+4.6, we argue that the Columbine Lake sequence meets the criteria of a varved sequence, whereas the probability of any given lamination being annual is always < 1.